Developer's Guide

 processExtractedData();

-Once you have the extracted data (here we're using mock data for demonstration), processing it is straightforward.
-The example chains .filter() to get only in-stock products, then .sort() to order by price.
-This is standard JavaScript array manipulation—the API gives you clean data, you process it however you need.
+The SDK returns the extracted data directly.
+Use standard array methods like .filter() to get only in-stock products, then .sort() to order by price.
+This is standard JavaScript array manipulation—the SDK gives you clean data, you process it however you need.

 -